vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/md-import.md

 @[md](../foo.md)
 ```

-If you want to partially import the file:
+To partially import the file:

 ```md
 <!-- partial import, from line 1 to line 10 -->